Welcome to my homepage !

 About me

-I am an invited researcher at Osaka Prefecture University, a senior researcher at Keio Media Design and an associate professor at Lab-STICC research laboratory and ENIB.
-Since 2021, I haved been apointed as the director of the European Center for Virtual Reality (CERV).
+I am currently associate professor in computer science at Ecole Centrale de Nantes and LS2N laboratory, where I am working on HCI, Cognition and AI.
+I am also an invited researcher at Osaka Metropolitan University and a senior researcher at Keio Media Design.
+From 2019 to 2025 I was an associate professor at Lab-STICC research laboratory and ENIB where I was the director of the European Center for Virtual Reality (CERV) since 2021.

 From 2012 to 2014, I was at the head of Research & Development at Gestform, a digitizing company of 340 people.
 I worked on many projects such as handwriting recognition, image classification, segmentation and recognition.
 During my PhD.,I worked 3 years at LaBRI, the computer science laboratory of Bordeaux with Jean-Philippe Domenger and Nicholas Journet.